crosstraffic/highway-capacity-manual-mcp/data/hcm_files/README.md

 | 36      | 3527-3609   | Concepts: Supplemental                                |
 | 37      | 3610–3653   | ATDM: Supplemental                                    |
 | 38      | 3654–3957   | Network Analysis                                      |

+## Note
+Note that the splitted PDF must be readable format.
+Sometime, they are converted to images, which are not readable by the text extraction tools.
+In that case, you can use OCR tools like Tesseract to convert them to text (not implemented yet).